Asphult/LLMSolver/README.md

 The solver:

 1. Collects all elements and tags from the view
-2. Sends them to Claude as a CSV with placement rules
+2. Sends them to Claude as a CSV with user-adjustable placement rules
 3. Applies Claude's suggested positions inside a single Revit transaction (one undo step)
 4. Saves input/output CSVs to `Desktop\REVIT_LLM\` for inspection